jyotint/penmgmt/penmgmt.server/README.md

 ## How to run Server API (penmgmt.server.api)?
 - Run Docker and switch to Linux Containers
-- Download Server docker image from Docker Hub
+- Download Server API docker image from Docker Hub
 - Download docker-compose.yaml from Server (penmgmt.server) folder On Github
 - Edit docker-compose.yaml
     - For Server API (edit elements under "penmgmt-server-api")
         - Update "source" path of "Volumes" to local path (services > penmgmt-server-api > volumes > source).
 This is where database file will reside
         - Make a note of first part of "ports".
 Server API will be running on this port.
 Ex. http://localhost:8092/api/v1/partmaster
-- Open Commnd Prompt and traverse to to folder where docker-compose.yaml is downloaded
+- Open a Commnd Prompt and traverse to folder where docker-compose.yaml is downloaded
     - Traverse to folder where docker-compose.yaml is downloaded
     - Run "docker-compose up"
     - Ctrl+C to stop the Server API